wsor4035/dev.luanti.org/content/distributing-luanti-games.md

 When Gradle bundles assets into an archive, it will copy `gameToCopy` defined in `android/app/build.gradle`.
 By default this is `minetest_game` so you would want to change the variable to bundle your game instead.

-The loading screen background when Luanti extracts assets can be customised too. `android/app/src/main/res/drawable/background.png` which by default is a basic light blue background will tile if you replace it with something else.
+The loading screen background when Luanti extracts assets can be customized too. `android/app/src/main/res/drawable/background.png` which by default is a basic light blue background will tile if you replace it with something else.

 ## Linux
 Linux users are usually more advanced, most of the time they will compile the engine from source for their particular distro and package it for you (the Linux user is a wonderful creature).
 To give them better desktop integration you should edit `misc/net.minetest.minetest.desktop` which will give them a application launcher shortcut that accurately reflects the game, including the proper icon.